Private Enterprise built the Transcontinental Railroad without the benefit of a “Federal Railroad Administration.”

 They eat up a huge amount of this State money feeding bureaucracy, earmarks, waste and fraud.
-The “picked-over leftovers” are then returned to the States, but not necessarily in proportion to their to their contribution because a lot of strings and earmarks for other States are always attached.
+The “picked-over leftovers” are then returned to the States, but not necessarily in proportion to their contribution.
+A lot of strings and earmarks for other States are almost always attached.

 Why does this agency still exist, and how can it be ‘gracefully’ replaced by fewer than one hundred State-paid people, no new office buildings and [maybe] only a precious few “Feds?”

 I applaud President Eisenhower and the role of his administration for the completion of the Interstate Highway System.

 Most of the rules, agencies and associated trappings created by his and some prior administrations were absolutely necessary for the success of such an enormous project which touched every State in many ways.

 This project was clearly in the spirit of what the founders called “the common good.”

 The massively complex initial construction phase of this impressive task, however, is finished.